terramate-io/terramate/docs/orchestration.md

 The environment in which stacks are going to be executed can be configured using the `terramate.config.run.env` block.
-This block has no labels and accepts arbitrary attributes where each attribute represents an environment variable that will be exported when executing the stack.
+This block has no labels and accepts arbitrary attributes where each attribute represents an environment variable that will be evaluated and exported when executing the stack.
 The attributes must always evaluate to strings.

 Example: